 - Flexibility!
 Running into obstacles on our way to weight loss and fitness is not at all uncommon.
 The goals we set should be amenable to change in the case that we find ourselves falling behind or unable to keep up with the pace we set for ourselves.
 Setting goals does not set them in stone; change is possible, will happen, and is absolutely acceptable.

 The importance of goal-setting is to remind us of what it is that we are trying to do and to provide us with a mental source of motivation to keep us going.
 It is easier to do this when our goals are manageable and realistic, and when we share them with others so that they may support us on our journey.
 Goal setting is key to successful weight loss and is a large component of medical/behavioral weight loss.
-For more information, talk to your weight loss consultant today!
+For more information, talk to a weight loss consultant at Florida Aesthetics today!